bertreb/pimatic-gbridge/README.md

 ===================
 # The gBridge service ended the 15th of March 2020.

-This plugin can still work if you would use a self hosted gbridge service.
+This plugin can still work if you use a self hosted gbridge service.

 ---
 The gBridge plugin lets you connect a Pimatic home automation system with a Google assistant via gBridge.